Daniel Brown PhD

 Clinical Services

 I provide psychotherapy services for Children, Adolescents, Adults, and Families.
 I believe every person has the potential to grow and develop their personality in their own unique way.
 I also believe every person faces challenges in life.
-Based on my experiences, I have personally come to view psychotherapy as a valuable resource for understanding the challenges that may impede your process of growth and development as a human being.
-My clinical practice is grounded in contemporary standards for evidence-based treatment and, most importantly, in the belief that the most foundational human need is for the experience of being in relationship with someone who cares and understands.
+Based on my experiences, I have personally come to view psychotherapy as a valuable resource for understanding the challenges that complicate growth and development as a human being and that lead to emotional distress.
+My clinical practice is grounded in contemporary standards for evidence-based treatment as well as an appreciation for the foundational human need for safe relationships in order to grow a sense of self.

 In practice, I work from a developmental perspective and maintain focus on the individual growth of the human personality.
 I like to draw from psycho-analytic, existential, and phenomenological theories, but I am also well trained in applying cognitive, behavioral, and dialectical approaches to psychotherapy.
 I prioritize finding a treatment approach that suits the needs of each unique individual.